tianocore-docs/edk2-FdfSpecification/2_fdf_design_discussion/22_flash_description_file_format.md

   characters and it is recommended that they start with an alpha character.

 * Additionally, all EDK II directories that are architecturally dependent must use a name with only the first character capitalized.
-Ia32, Ipf, X64 and Ebc are valid architectural directory names.
-IA32, IPF and EBC are not acceptable directory names, and may cause build breaks.
+Ia32, X64 and Ebc are valid architectural directory names.
+IA32 and EBC are not acceptable directory names, and may cause build breaks.
 From a build tools perspective, an IA32 directory name is not equivalent to Ia32 or ia32 An architecture used in a directory name must be listed in a section that uses the architecture